chastitywhiterose/Chastity-Code-Cookbook/README.md

 How this works is very simple. with `int a=0;` We define an integer named a that starts at 0.
 Then we set up a while conditional block defined by `while(a<=100)` which means that the following block will happen as long as a is less than or equal to 100.

 Just like the main function, each block begins with a { and ends with a }.
-This is common for languages like C, C++, Java, and Javascript.
+This is common for languages like C, C++, Java, and JavaScript.

 There are two statements in this block.
 The first is: